 I find the emergent biological phenomena of a second, third and fourth brain fascinating.
 I have enjoyed researching and discussing the Newtonian, Cartesian-Darwinian or even Copernican biological approach to the human body.
 I don’t see them as sufficient for the comprehension of ill health.
 So where to then?

-Since starting this publication 17 years ago I was introduced, by my mentor and co-founder Dr Bernard Brom, to a new paradigm in medicine – an emerging paradigm that can now stand upon a staggering body of research supporting it.
+Since starting this publication in the spring of 2000, I was introduced to a new paradigm in medicine – an emerging paradigm that can now stand upon a staggering body of research supporting it.
 You only need to review the Ruggiero-Klinghardt (RK) Protocol and the Immortalis Protocol of molecular biologist, Prof. Marco Ruggiero, to join my feverish enthusiasm of what has emerged.
 The microbiome was only discovered in 2010!
 And it is not just a colony of good bacteria (gut microflora) but a complex organ that is responsible for the development and function of all the other organs and systems, from our brain to the immune system.
 Prof. Ruggiero, author of the book Your Third Brain, did not personally discover the microbiome, but he did identify it as the third brain.

 Prof. Ruggiero has innovated a microbial formula (a combination of the most advanced medical procedures in combination with the interactions, approaches and regimens) which can not only arrest human bio-deterioration and degeneration, but will systemically reverse the effects of human ageing!
 Hold on to your hats – or is that your microbiome…?